axin233/CV_suturing/README.md

 - Surface condition (see Fig. 1 (d)).
 - Depth condition (see Fig. 1 (e)).

+## Computer vision algorithm for real-time needle detection
-This web page focuses on the improved computer vision algorithm for Camera 1 (See Fig. 1 (c)).
+The algorithm is designed for processing videos from Camera 1 (See Fig. 1 (c)).
 Compared with the predecessor[^2017paper], the enhanced algorithm has the following improvements.
 1. has fewer fault detections with the help of a reliable light source (see Fig. 1 (c)).
 2. Uses object-oriented programming (OOP).
 3. Increases the computational speed by using multithreading.